kottans/frontend/README.md

 completed the tasks (approximately 30 students).
 Which means, that completing the tasks faster increases your chances to get into the course.

+Also, since we would like to give support for ambitioned students, which in some reason can't be a part of the main course, we providing a __peer-to-peer__ learning (hereinafter referred to as __p2p__).
+A p2p group has no specific limitations on the number of students and not fitted to strict deadlines as the main group is.

 If you have any questions you can ask us in one of our chats.